MacawNL/MvvmQuickCross/Readme.md

 Note that the code snippets and their parameters have intellisense when you invoke them in the Visual Studio C# editor.

-To instantiate a code snippet, place your cursor on an empty line in the "`#Data-bindable properties and commands`" region of a viewmodel class .cs file, type the code snippet shortcut (e.g. propdb1), and press Tab twice.
+To instantiate a code snippet, place your cursor on an empty line in the `#region Data-bindable properties and commands` of a viewmodel class .cs file, type the code snippet shortcut (e.g. `propdb1`), and press Tab twice.
 Now you can enter the parameters of the code snippet (press Tab to cycle through all parameters).
 Press Enter to complete the snippet instance.

 ### propdb1 ###
 Adds a one-way data-bindable property to a Viewmodel.
 You can specify the property type and name.